ncsufan8628/aa-guard/README.md

 - Open this folder in Android Studio (Giraffe+)
 - Let it sync.
 Then build and install `app` to your rooted device.
 - In LSPosed, enable **AA Guard** for package **com.google.android.projection.gearhead**.
 Reboot.
+- Allow superuser in Magisk - this is to allow setting of global props and force refreshing bluetooth and wifi for Android Auto connection

 ## Use
 - By default, AA will not autostart.